BrentSeidel/Doc-Templates/README.md

 # Doc-Templates
-Templates for various kinds of documentation
+In order to achieve some sort of consistency in documentation, I have decided to collect templates for various kinds of documentation here.

+## User's Guide
+A template for a project user's guide.